rit-sse/governing-docs/primary-officers-policy.md

 ### Student Outreach

-* Manage and organize carry open houses and prospective student events
+* Manage, organize, and carry out open houses and prospective student events
 * Organize and prepare a committee of students to represent the Society at these events

 ### Branding